pandelig/personal-website-svelte/src/lib/articles/SastScaDastNmapStep2.md

 ## Run the Flask App

-We will start the Flask application container after creating a network for it, so that [OWASP ZAP will be able to see it](https://www.zaproxy.org/docs/docker/about/#scanning-an-app-running-in-another-docker-container) by being in the same network:
+We will start the Flask application container after creating a network for it, so that [OWASP ZAP will be able to see it](https://www.zaproxy.org/docs/docker/about/#scanning-an-app-running-in-another-docker-container) by being under the same network:

 ```bash
 docker network create zap-network